docusign/code-examples-bash/README.md

 ## Admin API

-For more information about the scopes used for obtaining authorization to use the Admin API, see the [Required Scopes section](https://developers.docusign.com/docs/admin-api/admin101/auth/).
+**Note:** To use the Admin API, you must [create an organization](https://support.docusign.com/en/guides/org-admin-guide-create-org) in your DocuSign account.
+Additionally, in order to run the v2.1 code examples, [CLM must be enabled for your organization](https://support.docusign.com/en/articles/DocuSign-and-SpringCM).

-**Note:** To run these code examples you must also enable CLM for your organization
+For more information about the scopes used for obtaining authorization to use the Admin API, see the [scopes section](https://developers.docusign.com/docs/admin-api/admin101/auth/).

 1. **Create a new eSignature + CLM user with an active status.**
    [Source.](./examples/Admin/eg002CreateActiveESignCLMUser.sh)